saikrishna012345/usermanagement/README.md

 # Mobile Commerce Backend — Microservices

 This project is the microservices phase of the existing Mobile Commerce Backend.
-It implements only the requirements for **21-Sep-2026, 22-Sep-2026 and 23-Sep-2026**.
+It implements only the requirements.

 ## Included in this phase